jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-11.md

 There are many and varied hadith.

 One of them concerns abrogating and abrogated traditions.
 The permission to abrogate previous statements and the occurrence of abrogation have been established in our religious law.

-It is a favor shown by God to His servants and a kind of relief granted them to help them along in matters affecting their well-being (masalih) for which He is responsible to them.
-God said: "Whenever We abrogate a verse or consign it to oblivion, We bring one that is better, or as good." <!-- 108 -->
+It is:
+- a favor shown by God to His servants
+- a kind of relief to help their well-being (masalih)

-The <!-- 109 --> knowledge of abrogating and abrogated verses belongs both to the Qur'an and to the traditions.
+The knowledge of abrogating and abrogated verses belongs both to the Qur'an and to the traditions.

 Everything about (abrogation), as far as it concerns the Qur'an, is included in the Qur'an commentaries.

 Whatever is restricted to traditions falls under the sciences of tradition.

 Two traditions may be mutually exclusive, and it may be difficult to reconcile them with the help of interpretation.
 If, in such a case, it is known that one is earlier than the other, it is definite that the later (tradition) abrogates (the earlier one).

 This is one of the most important and difficult of the sciences of tradition.

+{{< q a="Az-Zuhri" >}}
-Az-Zuhri said; "It has been a baffling and impossible task for the jurists to distinguish traditions of the Messenger of God abrogating others, from those that were abrogated by them."
+It has been a baffling and impossible task for the jurists to distinguish traditions of the Messenger of God abrogating others, from those that were abrogated by them.
+{{< /q >}}

 Ash-Shafi'i was firmly grounded in this subject.